psocha/psocha.github.io/book-summaries/the-better-angels-of-our-nature.md

 Minority groups often suffered from severe disparities in policing, with governments prosecuting minority-on-majority crime relentlessly while turning a blind eye to majority-on-minority or minority-on-minority crime.
 The term "race riot" today conjures up images of violent protests by minorities, but historically it meant the opposite: frenzied mobs of people from the majority ethnic group going on rampages against minorities that featured beating, looting, property destruction, and rape.
 Rather than the small-scale acts they tend to be today, racial lynchings were once public and widely-attended events with a carnival-like atmosphere.
-Unpunished violence against minorities declined for several reasons: the majority group's empathy increased, the minority group got more involved in governance and policing, mob violence got increasingly scorned as a political tactic, and national governments got in the habit of calling in national militias during crises where the local police was known to be biased.
+Unpunished violence against minorities declined for several reasons: the majority group's empathy increased, minority groups got more involved in governance and policing, mob violence got increasingly scorned as a political tactic, and national governments got in the habit of calling in national militias during crises where the local police was known to be biased.

 **Women's rights:**
 Rape and intimate partner abuse started being taken seriously and actively prosecuted.